/ Winter 2022 Semester Highlights

 Refugee Ready Region (RRR)

-This semester saw a strong start to the RRR MECC project which will continue running across the next several years.
-Keep reading for a very brief summary of some of the work accomplished during this term:
+This semester saw a strong start to the RRR MECC project which will continue running over the next several years.
+Keep reading for a brief summary of some of the work accomplished during this term:

 Sharon Haar’s architecture and urban design students created models and presented their sketches for what affordable housing and community development could look like in the city of Inkster.

 Chris Mueller and his business students worked with arcGIS to assist Wayne Metro Community Action Agency in mapping and selecting potential site locations based on criteria outlined in the Low Income Housing Tax Credit (LIHTC) application available through Michigan State Housing Development Authority (MSHDA).
 For more information, read their final report here.

 MECC students, faculty, staff and stakeholders participating in the Taubman students’ final studio review.

 Nick Tobier and his design students built relationships with residents in Hamtramck’s Freedom Village to inform their development of public art installations for the area.